wanadev/yoga/winbuild/README-windows-dist.md

 YOGA is a command-line tool that:

 * converts and optimizes images from various format to JPEG and PNG,
-* convertq and optimizeq 3D models from various formats to GLB.
+* converts and optimizes 3D models from various formats to GLB.

 ## Requirements

-Before using YOGA, you must install Microsoft Visual C++ Redistribuable x64 for Visual Studio 2019.
+Before using YOGA, you must install Microsoft Visual C++ Redistributable x64 for Visual Studio 2019.
 You can download it from the Microsoft's website (`vc_redist.x64.exe`):

 * https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads